What is UML Activity Diagrams?

 this is the case, then there is no harm in indicating the only transition is to

 an ending point.
-This way, when someone else reads your diagram, he or she knows
+In this way, when someone else reads your diagram, he or she knows

 you have considered how to exit these activities.